SpellholdStudios/Rolles/README.md

 - Gwendolyne: Fixed bugs and translations and released version 5.0.0.
 - AL|EN: Wrote process which automatically provides Windows, Linux and Mac versions in the same archive file.
 - Deratiseur: Provided native EE compatible version (v4.0.0).
+- ilot: Italian translation.
 - La Voix 2 la Sagesse (the d'Oghmatiques): French translation.
 - Xavier1161: fixed English texts (version 3a).
 - Alina (aerie.ru): Great thanks for the English texts editing!

-If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/36655-rolles-v500/">mod forum</a>.</br>
+If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/36655-rolles-v502/">mod forum</a>.</br>

 #### Programs/tools used in creation